thakurdishanttt/Project_DocuLens/README.md

 ### 5. Document Enrichment
 - **Custom Enrichment Rules**
   Define advanced tagging or categorization fields (e.g., Cost Center, Spend Category).
-Over time, DocuLens learns to automatically apply these tags.
+Over time, Itlearns to automatically apply these tags.

 - **Intelligent Categorization**
   Reduces manual data labeling by “learning” from each new example and applying consistent categorization to future documents.